 I was livid.
-Even if I WAS an addict, they have high tolerances for pain medication, but they do feel pain.
+Even if I WAS an addict, they have high tolerances for pain medication, and they do feel pain.
 In fact, the longer you are on opiates, the more new pain nerves grow, causing even more legitimate pain.
 More importantly, they have just as much right to pain relief as anyone else.
 And it will take MORE medication for them, not less.
-Nurses cannot make a judgement call like that when they don’t know the story.
+Nurses cannot make a judgment call like that when they don’t know the story.
 But now it’s that way with all opiates.

-But what are the people like me supposed to do?
+But I ask you, what are the people like me supposed to do?
 Just get over it?
 That’s not in the cards for me.
-I am scheduled to have my fourth spinal fusion with decompression laminectomy on April 23rd.
+I am scheduled to have my fourth spinal fusion with a decompression laminectomy on April 23rd (Correction–May 29th).
 In order to get pain relief from the medication to work while I’m at the hospital, I must stop my current medication and go through withdrawal, as well as deal with ALL my pain, for 21 days, until it’s completely out of my system.
 Why 21 days?
 That is how long it takes for me.
 I know, I know, it should take 3 days.
 My doctor is on your side.
 Though he’s been my doctor the whole time, he refuses to believe that it takes my body that long.

 The doctors believe that the shelf life of the medication should have it out of my system in four days max.
 When you take Buprenorphine (or Subutex), your body makes metabolites called norbuprenorphine.
 These metabolites are why a person can test positive for fourteen days after ceasing the medication.
 Apparently, it takes me another week (hence, approximately 21 days).
 When you look at it that way, it doesn’t seem so implausible.